jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 ### **Scope**

 Fits in with skillset of current programming ability.
+The main focus of the site is to showcase CRUD functionality and present it in an easy to use manner.

 ### **Structure**

 Consistent navigation throughout site.
+Consistent footer throughout site.
 Logged in user can CRUD on posts and comment.
 Logged in guru user can CRUD on posts and answer specific questions.
 Logged in admin can CRUD on posts, but also manage locations.

+- Landing Page
+- Locations Page
+- Ask Guru Page
+- Profile Page
+- About Page
+- Contact Page
+- Login/Register Pages
+- Admin Pages

+- Search functionality
+- Category selection
+- Location selection
+- Upload profile images
+- Consistant theme

 ### **Skeleton**